EbaAdisu/smart-loan-tracker/docs/monochrome-theme-plan.md

 ### 10) How to change theme in the future

-- Edit the token values in one place (`src/app/globals.css` token blocks).
-No component changes required if semantic classes are followed.
+**ONE FILE ONLY**: Edit the token values in `src/app/globals.css` token blocks.
+That's it.
+No component changes required.

-- If introducing a brand color later, add a new semantic token (e.g., `--brand`) and map a specific component variant to it, while keeping core UI monochrome.
+- Want to switch from monochrome to a colored theme?
+Just update the token values in `globals.css`.
+- Want different grays?
+Just update the token values in `globals.css`.
+- Want to add brand colors?
+Add new tokens in `globals.css` and optionally create new semantic classes.

+**Zero component-by-component changes needed** - everything uses semantic classes that automatically pick up the new token values.

 ---